Security advisory policy

 Publication process and timeline

-Once the security advisory has been approved for publication, the publication announcement will be sent out via email to customers, partners, and community.
-A notification about the security advisory will also be included in the customer portal.
+Once the security advisory has been approved for publication, a notification will be posted on the customer portal.
 Anyone who has registered with the customer portal will be able to access the contents of the security advisory.